fmi-lab/oop-group5/homeworks/homework2/README.md

 The battle is held while both monster armies have at least one alive monster in them.
 When one of the armies dies the other is the winner and continues in the tournament.
 The monsters can enter only from the back of the tunnel and come out only from the front.
-You only get full points by implementing the monster army with a queue.
+You only get full points by implementing the monster army with a **queue**.
 Array implementation will give you less points.

 The monster army has:
 * name